If you’re a long time reader or follow me on Instagram, you might know that I just recently returned from a global volunteer trip to Ghana.

 I also read several critical takes on volunteerism abroad so that I could be truly informed on some of the missteps involving trips like this including white saviorism, unsustainable approaches, and culturally insensitive therapy.
 If you ever take a similar trip, I’d highly recommend researching these topics.

-Hope that helps to give you more information on volunteering abroad as an SLP!
+Hope that helps to give you more information on becoming a global volunteer as an SLP!
 It was truly a life changing experience that reminded me of the true impact SLPs have on children, families, and communities.

 Again, if you want more information on my trip specifically including tons of pictures and a day by day summary, click here.